 However, I recently discovered one area where the Mac let me down (initially).

-After setting things up we decided that our first priority was moving their Picasa photo collection (about 20GB) and iTunes music library (about 6000 songs) from the old Windows PC to iPhoto and iTunes on the Mac.
-Since this was my first time migrating files I went straight to the Apple web site and read their excellent Switch 101 FAQ.
-First we tried networking the two computers.
+After setting things up, we decided that our priority was moving their Picasa photo collection (about 20GB) and iTunes music library (about 6000 songs) from the old Windows PC to iPhoto and iTunes on the Mac.
+Since this was my first time migrating files, I went straight to the Apple web site and read their excellent Switch 101 FAQ.
+First, we tried networking the two computers.
 Setting up file sharing on the Mac was a breeze; not so on the PC.
 We had to turn on some services and dig through some deeply buried menu items before we had a successful connection.
-However, once we started moving files over the network we realized that the PC was too slow and the transfer would most likely take all month.
+However, once we started moving files over the network, we realized that the PC was too slow and the transfer would most likely take all month.

 You see the external hard drive was formatted for the NTFS file system.

 NTFS is the standard file system of Windows NT, including its later versions Windows 2000, Windows XP, Windows Server 2003, Windows Server 2008, Windows Vista, and Windows 7.
 Mac OS X v10.3 and later includes read-only support for NTFS-formatted partitions.

 I couldn’t save any files from the Mac to the drive.
 I thought about reformatting the drive for HFS+ (the OS X file system) but then I would have to copy over all the files again.

 Of course, this was only a minor inconvenience because Google is my friend and I love spending time with my friends.
 The solution?
 NTFS-3G, a piece of Open Source software originally developed for Linux.